enessyarali/Easy-Warehouse/GUIPrototype.md

 ![Pop-up for positions tracking](./GUI/Track-position.png "Pop-up for positions tracking")

-After selecting a given item descriptor, all users having Warehouse Worker's privileges can click on the <u>See position</u> label to retrieve the physical position of all items inside the warehouse.
+After selecting a given item descriptor, all users having Warehouse Worker's privileges can click on the *See position* label to retrieve the physical position of all items inside the warehouse.
-They can also add new position by clicking on the proper button.
+They can also add new positions by clicking on the proper button.

 ## Short supply and external orders

 ![Pop-up for external orders management](./GUI/Short-supply.png "Pop-up for external orders management")

 Whenever the Warehouse Manager receives a notification for a short supply, he/she can click on it to be conveniently redirected to the external order page.
-The same page can be manually reached by querying the catalogue in the proper search bar with the item name, and then clicking on the <u>Short supply!</u> danger button.
+The same page can be manually reached by querying the catalogue in the proper search bar with the item name, and then clicking on the *Short supply!* danger button.
 The page shows a list of supplier for the item, sorted by increasing price.
 It is also possible to order from many different suppliers in one shot.

 ## Quality tests management